NetCrunch: Built to Last

 Efficiency as a Design Constraint

-If your monitoring requires clusters, container sprawl, and database administration just to keep it running, you didn’t simplify operations—you moved the complexity.
+If your monitoring requires clusters, container sprawl, and database administration just to keep it running, operations were not simplified — the complexity was just moved into the monitoring system.

 NetCrunch is designed to deliver serious scale on a single server: